 8) Employee Retention

 The recruitment process shouldn’t end after hiring and onboarding a suitable employee.
 The first 90 days of a candidate’s employment are a crucial time.
 And, it is often the most dangerous for attrition, as this is when new candidates might waver and leave.
-This is the time when efforts should be taken to maintain momentum, motivation, and encourage employees to invest in their jobs long term.
+This is the time when efforts should be taken to maintain momentum, and motivation, and encourage employees to invest in their jobs long term.

 - How to Tackle it: